 The website also includes a timeline of the land that begins prior to the creation of The Arboretum -- acknowledging the natural history of the land, the traditional peoples who occupied the space before settlers arrived, and the political points of purchase and founding.
 Most of the photos featured on the website were taken by Arboretum staff, volunteers, and supporters over the last 50 years.

 The website grew from a fourth-year experiential learning course taught by Dr. Kim Martin, a professor in the Department of History.
 Working with The Arboretum’s research coordinator, Aron Fazekas, the students conducted historical research utilizing files held by the Arboretum as well as the McLaughlin Library’s Archival and Special Collections.
 They also conducted oral history interviews with individuals.
-The coursework was then adapted by undergraduate student, Emma Scott, who completed the website as part of an Undergraduate Research Assistantship position with The Arboretum.
-Scott worked with Arboretum staff members including Aron Fazekas, Justine Richardson, Chris Earley, and Polly Samland, as well as former staff including Alan Watson, Shelley Hunt, Ric Jordan, and Sean Fox, to highlight moments from the past five decades within four themes: Arboretum spaces, collections and the environment, research and education, and people.
+The coursework was then adapted by an undergraduate student, Emma Scott, who completed the website as part of an Undergraduate Research Assistantship position with The Arboretum.
+Scott worked with Arboretum staff members including Aron Fazekas, Justine Richardson, Chris Earley, Polly Samland, and Sean Fox, as well as former staff including Alan Watson, Shelley Hunt, and Ric Jordan, to highlight moments from the past five decades within four themes: Arboretum spaces, collections, and the environment, research and education, and people.

 Local Leadership and Global Impact: Botanic Gardens Advancing Food Security